 5. Hand Wash White Shoe Laces Or Buy New Ones

 Laces get dirty quickly, so how can you clean your shoes and forget the laces?
 Cleaning the laces will make your white shoes look new again.
 Using a few drops of bleach and detergent in a pint of water, scrub the laces with a toothbrush and soak them for at least 5 minutes.
 Then, rinse the laces and hang them up to dry.
 You can also scrap them and buy new bright white laces at a drug or shoe store, but be sure to first measure the laces on your shoes so that you purchase the correct length.
-I’d bring the shoe with you because white laces can also come in different shades of white, and you want them to match your shoes.
+I’d bring the shoe with you to the store because white laces can also come in different shades of white, and you want them to match your shoes.

 6. Vinegar and Olive Oil Solution